 We worked side by side, laughing and talking, with me learning more every minute.
 And I realized, this was truly a meal for which to be thankful.
 While the presentation was impeccable and the meal one of the best I remember, the time spent preparing the meal was the highlight of my day.

 I learned an important lesson that day.
 The focus of the day is gratitude, family, and friendships.
 Preparing the meal with and for the ones you love is a gift – one of which I’m most grateful.

 Another thing I learned is the importance of a great brine to a delicious, juicy turkey.
 I’ve tried a few brining recipes over the years since that first fateful Thanksgiving meal and none I’ve enjoyed more than this easy, savory recipe I received from Kikkoman as part of their Kikk’d Up Thanksgiving campaign.

-The simple, yet perfect combination of soy, sugar and dried herbs produces a flavorful brine and a savory turkey.
+The simple, yet perfect combination of soy (or coconut aminos), sugar and dried herbs produces a flavorful brine and a savory turkey.
 I can’t wait to try this same recipe on other poultry soon.

 - 2 gallons cold water

 - 10 ounces soy sauce or coconut aminos

 - 1/2 cup sugar